 - Leave it at room temperature for two days, and then store in the fridge.
 Your delicious homemade kimchi is ready!

 There are lots of diets that focus on shedding pounds.
 The low-carb keto diet is one of them.
-Besides its weight loss effects, it has a lot of health benefits, if followed for a short period.
+Besides its weight loss effects, it has a lot of potential health benefits, if followed for a short period.
 And, on the other hand, there is kimchi – nutrient-rich, low in calories, packed with probiotics Korean fermented vegetables.
 Numerous studies showed that regular consumption of this side-dish can significantly improve your health.
 However, most of its calories come from carbs.
 So, is kimchi keto?
 Yes, it is, but make sure to check the label for the amount of carbs when you buy it, or even better – make it yourself at home.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!

 - 10 ways to improve gut health (2019, medicalnewstoday.com)